Gibson Jimi Hendrix 1969 Flying V Review & Prices

 Gibson Jimi Hendrix 1969 Flying V Fretboard Radius Comparison with Fender Stratocaster and Gibson Les Paul

-Gibson Jimi Hendrix 1969 Flying V's fretboard radius compared to other guitars
+Gibson Jimi Hendrix 1969 Flying V's fretboard radius compared to others

 This is the same radius that Gibson uses in most of their guitars.
 When compare to the other popular radius of Fender Stratocasters, you can see that it's a lot flatter.
 Guitars with this radius are usually made to bring a good balance between single-note and chord playing.